antrea-io/antrea/docs/multicluster/architecture.md

 be the same Namespace.
 The ClusterSet Custom Resource Definition(CRD) defines a ClusterSet including the leader and member clusters information.

-The ClusterClaim CRD is used to claim a ClusterSet with a unique ClusterSet ID, and to claim the cluster itself as a member of a ClusterSet with a unique cluster ID.

 The MemberClusterAnnounce CRD declares a member cluster configuration to the leader cluster.

 The Common Area is an abstraction in the Antrea Multi-cluster implementation provides a storage